 - Beaufort Bonnet Company: These folks built a brand on the universal truth known by all mothers and grandmothers: There is no baby more precious than yours.
 Use promo code Webgility for a 15% discount through December 31, 2015.

-Webgility, Inc. is the leading provider of software for multi-channel e-commerce companies.
+Webgility, Inc. is the leading provider of software for multi-channel ecommerce companies.
 Its mission is to revolutionize the way online retailers run their business so they can focus on what inspires them and be more successful.
-Webgility's Unify and Unify Enterprise solutions connect all revenue streams and expenses so multi-channel companies can have better perspective, make smarter decisions, and run all operations from a single software.
-Webgility® is a certified partner of Intuit®, QuickBooks®, Xero, and NetSuite®, and works with more than 40 e-commerce platforms and SaaS providers (such as Amazon®, eBay®, Bigcommerce®, Shopify®, and Magento®), including shipping carriers (FedEx®, UPS®, USPS), payment processors (PayPal, Stripe), and hosting providers.
+Webgility connect all revenue streams and expenses so multi-channel companies can have better perspective, make smarter decisions, and run all operations from a single software.
+Webgility® is a certified partner of Intuit®, QuickBooks®, NetSuite, and Xero, and works with more than 40 ecommerce platforms and SaaS providers (such as Amazon®, eBay®, Bigcommerce®, Shopify®, and Magento®), including shipping carriers (FedEx®, UPS®, USPS), payment processors (PayPal, Stripe), and hosting providers.
 Webgility's solutions manage millions of transactions each month for more than 10,000 online stores.
 Founded in 2007, Webgility is headquartered in San Francisco with an international branch in Indore, India.
-For more information about Webgility, visit http://www.webgility.com.
+For more information about Webgility, visit https://www.webgility.com.